Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/05_header_guards/header_guards.rst

 The usage is much simpler - less code, no unique identifier required and no :cch:`#endif` at the end of the file.
 The only disadvantage is that pragmas are not strictly standard.
 On the other hand, personally I had never any problems with :cch:`#pragma once` while I have observed many people (including myself) get into errors after broken traditional header guards (usually due to missing :cch:`#endif` or non-unique identifier).

 There were some attempts to standarize :cch:`#pragma once` as it's probably the most common preprocessor extension but ultimately they failed.
-Reasons were many but mostly because each implementation uses different way of veryfying that a file is unique and no universal solution could be agreed upon.
-Standarizing it as "implementation-defined solution" makes very little sense because all pragmas already work this way.
+Reasons were many but mostly because each implementation uses different way of verifying that a file is unique and no universal solution could be agreed upon.
+Standarizing it as "implementation-defined solution" makes very little sense because pragmas are already under this term.
 Even though the feature remains an extension, many projects use this type of guard for it's simplicity and very widespread support.

 Recommendation
 ##############